This post may contain affiliate links. Please read mydisclosure policy.

 - Using the cookie scoop, add one scoop of filing and fold the egg rolls according the package directions.

-- Bake: Preheat the oven to 425℉Bake the egg rolls for 15 to 20 minutes.
+- Bake: Preheat the oven to 425℉.
+Brush each egg rolls with oil.
+Bake the egg rolls for 15 to 20 minutes.
 Flip once about halfway through baking.

 - Preheat the oven to 425℉